FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-07-25-using-the-device-orientation-api-with-aspnetcore-signalr.md

 ## Backend with ASP.NET Core and SignalR

-For this demo I just created a small backend with the dotnet cli and
+For this demo I created a small backend with the dotnet cli and

 ```
 dotnet new webapi